zer0def/nginxinc-kubernetes-ingress/charts/nginx-ingress/README.md

 ## Introduction

-This chart deploys the NGINX Ingress Controller in your Kubernetes cluster.
+This chart deploys NGINX Ingress Controller in your Kubernetes cluster.

 ## Prerequisites